-Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 8.1 Landlords must carry out an annual self-assessment against the Code to ensure their complaint handling remains in line with its requirements.
-Yes Our self-assessment was delayed due to the changes made to the policy in October 22 to ensure compliance with the Complaint Handling code.
-Further self-assessments will be completed annually.
+Code section Code requirement Comply: Evidence, commentary and any Yes/No explanations

+8.1 Landlords must carry out an annual self-assessment against the Code to ensure their complaint handling remains in line with its requirements.
+Yes All future assessments will be conducted annually alongside a review of the complaints policy for Grove Village.
 8.2 Landlords must also carry out a self-assessment following a significant restructure and/or change in procedures.
 Yes Any further changes will see a further self- assessment completed 8.3 Following each self-assessment, a landlord must: report the outcome of their self-assessment to their governing body.
-In the case of local authorities, self- Yes The self-assessment will be included on the new website when it goes olive on 1 st April 23 and is shared with Customer Service Committee.

-assessment outcomes should be reported to elected members • publish the outcome of their assessment on their website if they have one, or otherwise make accessible to residents • include the self-assessment in their annual report section on complaints handling performance
+In the case of local authorities, self-assessment outcomes should be reported to elected members publish the outcome of their assessment on their website if they have one, or otherwise make accessible to residents include the self-assessment in their annual report section on complaints handling performance Yes The self-assessment will be included on the Grove Village section of YHG web site.